johnlarkin1/johnlarkin1.github.io/about.md

 I'm passionate about a lot of different subjects.
 I studied Computer Engineering at Swarthmore with a minor in Chemistry.
 I had incredible professors who covered a range of different topics from computer vision to Russian literature to the meaning of life (turns out, I'm not great at philosophy).

 Again, feel free to reach out to me if you have any questions or comments!
 I'd love feedback on any articles or on the site itself.
 Anything to improve.

+As of late 2022, I decided to split my blog into a couple of major categories, along with subcategories so you can filter a bit more easily.
+The categories are **Tech**, **Reflection**, **Publications**, and **Travel**.

 Thanks all!